ED STEPS FAQs

 What are the required items in a plan?

-Every plan is required to have SMART goals with strategies, and action steps for each strategy to explain the steps the district/building will take to implement the strategy.
+Every plan is required to have SMART goals with strategies, and action steps for each strategy to explain the steps the education entity will take to implement the strategy.
 The recommended number of SMART goals is 3-5.
 The number of recommended strategies per SMART goal is also 3-5.
 All plans must have a student performance measure for the goal and an adult implementation measure connected to one of the strategies for the goal.
-Finally, every goal must have an estimate of the fiscal resources that will be used to fund the goal and strategies.
+Finally, every goal must have an estimate of the fiscal resources that will be used to fund the goal and strategies unless it is a public school One Plan.

 Back to Top